Sharath-1517/Javascript-for-react/README.md

 # Javascript-for-react-learning-repostiory
-This repository is my learning repostiory for javascript that is needed to start learning react.
+This repository is my learning repository for javascript, that is needed to start learning react.